Palau Sant Jordi on Montjuic, near the Tour de France 2026 stage finish in Barcelona

 The full Tour ends three weeks later in the Paris region after 21 stages.

-Why It Matters for Barcelona
+Why It Mattered for Barcelona

-Where to Watch the Race
+Where People Watched the Race

-You have two broad choices: a dramatic spot near the action, or an easier, more comfortable spot with room to breathe.
+There were two broad choices: a dramatic spot near the action, or an easier, more comfortable spot with room to breathe.

 Thinking of making Barcelona home?